david-j-lee/fin365/README.md

 # README

-This is a lite local version of the Finance application in the [daebit](https://github.com/david-j-lee/daebit) repo.

-The version in the daebit repo has a server with account management and data persistance.
+This is a website where you can build out a budget for the next 365 days.
+You can view your daily balances and see your financial plan through graphs or in a calendar view.

-## Requirements
+## Development Requirements

-- node v14+
+- node v20+

+## TODO

+- [ ] Remove this TODO section
+- [ ] Better overflow control, scroll bars for left vs right side, navbar always visible.
+- [ ] More views/tabs, like list view and maybe a tree view